 Kevin will talk about Mercure with much more details at Symfony Live Lille on March, 1st.
 If you speak French, don’t miss it!

-Thanks Kevin for coming to Clichy and sharing with us many insights on Mercure.
+Thanks Kevin for coming to Clichy and sharing with us many insights.
 Come back any time you want 😊